617-470-9950 Toll Free 866-565-1516

 Winter & Snow Routes

-Permits may be suspended during snow emergencies
+From December through April, snow routes override normal parking rules.
+Permits may be suspended during snow emergencies.

 Condos & High-Rises